clinical-genomics-uppsala/hastings_rd_wes/docs/overview.md

 - [upd](https://github.com/bjhall/upd)

 # QC
+See the [qc hydra-genetics module](https://hydra-genetics-qc.readthedocs.io/en/latest/) documentation for more details on the softwares for the quality control.
+Default hydra-genetics settings/resources are used if no configuration is specified.

 Hastings produces a MultiQC-report for the entire sequencing run to enable easier QC tracking.
 The report starts with a general statistics table showing the most important QC-values followed by additional QC data and diagrams.
 The entire MultiQC html-file is interactive and you can filter, highlight, hide or export data using the ToolBox at the right edge of the report.